"Who's got the sweetest disposition?

 - The Lancer: In ensemble stories with the rest of the classic cast, he typically fills the role of Mickey's Lancer because of their highly contrasted personalities.

 - Large Ham: Usually during his temper tantrums.
+Gets Lampshaded and Played for Laughs in one episode of House of Mouse.

 - Laughing at Your Own Jokes: One of the comics that involves him coming up with a joke he finds so funny that whenever he tries to tell it or even think about it, he bursts into a fit of uncontrollable laughter.
 This quickly gets him into trouble when people start seeing him as rude or potentially insane, even going as far as to ask him to sleep in the forest as to not bother his neighbors with his loud laughing.
 When he finally gets a chance to tell his joke in a TV show about best jokes, his inability to tell the joke without laughing ends up disqualifying him due to his time running out.
 The host finally suggests to just write the joke down.
 Donald does so and then hands the paper over to the host.
 Upon reading it, the host concludes that it's actually a really old joke that everyone knows.
 Cue everyone laughing at Donald's misfortune.